 During the Fellowship, you are considered a full-time regular salaried employee with full benefits.
 At the conclusion of the Fellowship, you are welcome to apply for open positions within NMHS.
 NMHS includes the flagship hospital, North Mississippi Medical Center, located in Tupelo; six community hospitals located in Amory, Eupora, Iuka, Pontotoc, West Point, Miss. and Hamilton, Ala.; and North Mississippi Medical Clinics locations.

-This program is fully accredited by the National Nurse Practitioner Residency and Fellowship Training Consortium.
+The APC Fellowship has a primary care focus and is accredited by the National Nurse Practitioner Residency and Fellowship Training Consortium (NNPRFTC) and by the American Nurses Credentialing Center (ANCC).
 NMMC's Advance Practice Clinician Fellowship has been accredited since 2017.
 Visitors to our site are encouraged to provide public comment as part of our accreditation process.
 Please visit the Accreditation Status and Public Comment Website.